deakinshaun/Genesis-7/README.md

 # Genesis-7
 Creating Meta-humans

 Shaun has access to the repository.
+And does an update.

 Germain has access to the repository.